radius-project/design-notes/architecture/2024-11-ucp-component-threat-model.md

 Below you will find where and how Radius stores secrets.
 We create Kubernetes Secret objects and rely on Kubernetes security measures to protect these secrets.

-1. **Creating or Updating a Cloud Provider Credential Resource**: [Azure](https://github.com/radius-project/radius/blob/95409fe179d7adca884a3fc1d82f326bc81c8da0/pkg/ucp/frontend/controller/credentials/azure/createorupdateazurecredential.go#L89), [AWS](https://github.com/radius-project/radius/blob/95409fe179d7adca884a3fc1d82f326bc81c8da0/pkg/ucp/frontend/controller/credentials/aws/createorupdateawscredential.go#L81).
+1. **Creating or Updating a Cloud Provider Credential Resource**: [Azure Implementation](https://github.com/radius-project/radius/blob/95409fe179d7adca884a3fc1d82f326bc81c8da0/pkg/ucp/frontend/controller/credentials/azure/createorupdateazurecredential.go#L89), [AWS Implementation](https://github.com/radius-project/radius/blob/95409fe179d7adca884a3fc1d82f326bc81c8da0/pkg/ucp/frontend/controller/credentials/aws/createorupdateawscredential.go#L81).
 When a **Cloud Provider Credential** resource is deployed, Radius creates a new Kubernetes Secret or updates an existing one.
 The Kubernetes Secret is deleted when the **Cloud Provider Credential** is deleted.
+We should also note that these credentials cannot be retrieved or updated through API calls.

 #### Data Serialization / Formats

-We use custom parsers to parse Radius-related resource IDs and do not use any other custom parsers and instead rely on Kubernetes built-in parsers.
-Therefore, we trust Kubernetes security measures to handle data serialization and formats securely.
-The custom parser that parses Radius resource IDs has its own security mechanisms that don't accept anything other than a Radius resource ID.
+We use custom parsers exclusively for parsing Radius-related resource IDs.
+For all other parsing needs, we rely on the Go Standard Library's built-in parsers, trusting its security measures to handle data serialization and formats securely.
+Our custom parser for Radius resource IDs includes security mechanisms that ensure only valid Radius resource IDs are accepted.

 ### Clients

 In this section, we will discuss the different clients of the Radius UCP (Universal Control Plane) component.
 Clients are systems that interact with the UCP component to trigger actions.
 Here are the clients of the UCP component:

-1. **Radius CLI**: Radius CLI interacts with UCP under the hood through the generated clients.
-For example, a `rad deploy` command needs to go to UCP and then through UCP to the Deployment Engine.
-UCP will do the forwarding of the requests to the Deployment Engine and the other components like Applications RP.

-2. **Direct API Querying**: Clients can interact with the UCP component directly by making API queries.
-For example, a client can query the status of a deployment or retrieve information about a specific resource by making a direct API call to the UCP server.

-3. **Deployment Engine**: Deployment Engine makes requests to the UCP to deploy and also ask about the deployment status of certain objects within the ongoing deployment.
-Example:
+1. **All Components of Radius**: Every component other than UCP is a client of UCP.
+This list includes the Radius CLI, Deployment Engine, Controller, Deployment Engine, Dashboard, and Applications RP.
+An example of how Deployment Engine communicates with UCP can be found below:

    ```text
    {